Tinkerforge/doc/en/source/Software/API_Bindings_JavaScript.rst

   var HOST = 'localhost';
   var PORT = 4223;
-  var UID = 'XYZ'; // Change to your UID
+  var UID = 'XXYYZZ'; // Change XXYYZZ to the UID of your Stepper Brick

 If you did install the bindings using the NPM package then you're now ready to test this example::